tomatohammado/ga-wdi-project-2/README.md

 User authentication is the first bonus feature I plan on adding.

+## Implenation Strategy

+### MVP

+1. I started with the model and seeding the database
+2. then I made sure index.js was working
+3. preliminary views
+4. controllers and routes

 ## Lingering problems

 When updating a Miniature, if a field is left blank, then the original value is overwritten and made blank after updating.